radixdlt/babylon-node/.github/pull_request_template.md

 # Pull Request Template

+## Before you open a PR

+Please red our [Contributing Guidelines](CONTRIBUTING.md) before opening a PR.

 ## Title
 Recommendations for the title:
 * use the imperative, present tense: "change" not "changed" nor "changes"